suave-ucsd/SuAVE-Documentation/Bibliographic_Network_Pulbish.md

 3. Make sure the names of the photos match the values in the #img column.
 4. Wait until you receive the URL from the dzgen and copy the link in the email.
 5. Follow the instructions on uploading surveys [here](https://suave-ucsd.github.io/SuAVE-Documentation/Publish_Questionnare.html) except for one thing:
-    - Whehn uploading the new survey, paste the link of the images from dzgen under "URL" in "Image Definition".
+    - When uploading the new survey, paste the link of the images from dzgen under "URL" in "Image Definition".

 **Without the Images**
 1. Follow the instructions on uploading surveys [here](https://suave-ucsd.github.io/SuAVE-Documentation/Publish_Questionnare.html).